JessicaBarclay/CV/jessica-barclay-cv.md

 *Volunteer Coach, Programming and Robotics Workshops for children*

-- Responsibilities involve teaching children basic coding using simplified C++
+- Responsibilities involved teaching children basic coding using simplified C++
 - Teaching the programming of micro-controllers, similar to the Arduino and Raspberry Pi